hanmd82/loopback.io/pages/en/lb4/Decorators.md

 - [route](#route-decorators)
 - [inject](#dependency-injection)

-As a default, LoopBack also comes with some pre-defined component decorators for your use:
+As a default, LoopBack also comes with some pre-defined component decorators:

 - [authentication](#authentication-decorators)
 - [repository](#repository-decorators)